LaibahSA/fintech-starter-kit/README.md

 ### 3.1.
 Overview

 You can follow the rest of this guide to setup a basic cloud hosted web app.
-We'll be building a simple sales dashboard as a single page web applicaiton that will communicate with node JS backend.
+We'll be building a simple sales dashboard as a single page web applicaiton that will communicate with Node JS backend and a Postgres database.
 The entire project will be hosted on [Heroku](https://heroku.com), and be automatically deployed to the cloud everytime you check in your source code to the master branch of the project in GitHub.

 ### 3.2.
 Getting Started